Sociology prepares you for a future in Health & Medicine

-Whether majoring in Sociology or another discipline, students preparing for careers in health and medicine might want to consider taking courses in Sociology.
+Whether majoring in sociology or another discipline, students preparing for careers in health and medicine should consider taking courses in sociology.
 Sociology uses empirical analysis and critical thinking to understand human behavior and social institutions.

-Starting in 2015, the MCAT will include a section on social and behavioral sciences
+The MCAT now includes a section on social and behavioral sciences.

 Get started with an introductory course